 At its center, technology improves educational access.
 Willing learners can obtain the content and materials they need to have a successful collegiate career with technology.

 However, if they aren’t taught how to properly use that technology by instructors, the system ceases to be beneficial.
 It’s up to the college leadership of today and tomorrow to consider this aggregate approach when developing programs for future college students.

 Maryville University: Uniquely equipped for online learning

-Current or prospective higher education leaders can further explore ideas such as these in Maryville University’s online Doctor of Education – Higher Education Leadership program.
+Current or prospective higher education leaders can further explore ideas related to educational theory in Maryville University’s online Doctor of Education — Higher Education Leadership program.
 Contact our enrollment advisors today to learn more.